deltafront/CompanyB_Modules/SpringEnabled/README.md

 # SpringEnabled

 ## Purpose
-By importing this module, you get a pre-built set of dependencies suitable for building most Sprint-based applications.
+By importing this module, you get a pre-built set of dependencies suitable for building most Spring-based applications.
 Also included are the following:

 ### Annotations